Best put the kettle on, twice.

 Operations in the Balkans took place over a number of separate phases, operations and years.

 In 1993 in support of Operation Deny Flight the RAF deployed Tornado F3s, Boeing Sentry AEW1s, SEPECAT Jaguars and Tristar tankers.

-During 1993 and 1994 the Sea Harrier was deployed on three separate non contiguous tours in support of Deny Flight and on the 16th of April 1994 a Sea Harrier was shot down by a SA-7 whilst carrying out a close air support mission.
+During 1993 and 1994 the Sea Harrier was deployed on three separate non-contiguous tours in support of Deny Flight and on the 16th of April 1994 a Sea Harrier was shot down by an SA-7 whilst carrying out a close air support mission.